updates5 Things to Consider Before Starting a Car Park Refurbishment

 Not all cracking is structural.

-Not all spalling is superficial.
+Not all spalling is cosmetic.

 • Common mistakes include: